ucsb-cs32/s21/_lab/lab01.md

 As a reminder: If you are not familiar with git, I highly recommend learning this skill since this will be extremely valuable when collaborating on large software projects.
 More information on git can be found here: https://ucsb-cs32.github.io/topics/git/.

 Once you have the files (and have created a git repo for this lab like last week), take a look at the files.
+Some will look familiar from Lab00 step 7, but now we are *encapsulating* demographic data into a class (no more parallel vectors!).
+Details are included below.

 The starter code includes files related to our main data project and files related to testing our code.
 When you try to compile the code using the provided Makefile, it should be able to make the executable for our main data project: